 a.
 IBS does not include payments from other organizations or income that individuals are permitted to earn outside of their institutional responsibilities, such as consulting.

 b.
 IBS rate must be used as the base salary on all grant proposals.
 For payroll verification purposes, total institutional effort is 100% effort, regardless of the individual's appointment (e.g., 0.5 FTE, .625 FTE, 1.0 FTE).

 c.
 No individual may commit more than 100% institutional or summer effort or be compensated at a rate that would exceed their annualized IBS.

 D. On a regular basis, payroll charges of individual's workplan will be reviewed and all necessary adjustments will be made such that the payroll charged to an award is accurate, allowable and appropriate allocated in relation to the work performed on the award.

 a.
-During the FY15 and FY16 transitional period, an annual statement will be signed by the principal investigator or designee, using suitable means of verification that the payroll charges are reasonable in relation to the project effort.
+An annual statement will be signed by the principal investigator or designee, using suitable means of verification that the payroll charges are reasonable in relation to the project effort.

 Financial Services is responsible for establishing procedures necessary to comply with the compensation for personal services - payroll verification requirements imposed by awarding agencies.
 Refer to the FY15 Payroll Verification Process slides, which are available from Financial Services, for the complete set of procedures during the transitional period.